Home/Resources/Guides/Conducting a Conjoint Analysis [2025 Guide]

 Doing so helps mirror realistic choices for respondents since they have the option to walk away in the real world.

-Therefore, including this option is especially important for testing market potential and even determining product price.
+Therefore, including this option is especially important for testing market potential and even determining product price, like in a conjoint pricing study.

 A market research consultant, like Drive Research, can discuss the advantages and disadvantages of offering this as a selection or forcing a respondent to choose one of the provided cards.